 - Phone number

-Opt-in forms – one of the most straightforward ways to acquire someone’s email address.
+Opt-in forms are one of the most straightforward ways to acquire someone’s email address.
 All you need is a basic opt-in form.
-If you are using a static opt-in form (not a hover ad or pop-in box), placing it in the upper right corner of each page on your site will generate the most opt-ins.
-It has to do with where people look first when they get to a webpage.
+If you are using a static opt-in form (rather than a pop-in box or a hover ad), positioning it in the top right corner of each page on your website will result in the greatest number of signups.
+It is related to where people’s eyes are drawn first when they arrive at a webpage.

-Run a survey – you can run a survey on your home page and collect email addresses while you collect information about your site’s visitors.
-It’s possible that you’re trying to get some demographic information, like where they live, how old they are, how much money they make, etc. Another possibility is that you are gathering data in order to develop a product.
+Conduct a survey – You can collect email addresses by conducting a survey on your home page at the same time that you are gathering information about your site’s visitors.
+It’s possible that you’re trying to get some demographic information, like where they live, how old they are, how much money they make, etc. Another possibility is that you are gathering data in order to create a new product.

-It is generally a good idea to offer something right away to someone when they give you their email address.
+It is generally a good idea to offer something immediately to a person when they give you their email address.
 One way to do this is by giving away free e-books.
 E-books are wonderful, but only if you can electronically send them to customers using a system like an autoresponder or a shopping cart.
-The e-book could be a special report on a hot topic in your niche, or it might be a how-to guide demonstrating how to carry out a certain task.
+The e-book might be a special report on a trending topic in your niche, or it might be a how-to guide demonstrating how to carry out a certain task.

-Advertise in other newsletters – this is an indirect way to get email addresses.
-The visitors still need to come to your site and enter their information.
+Promoting your business in other people’s newsletters is a roundabout approach to collecting email addresses.
+The visitors will still need to navigate to your website in order to input their information.

 The Value of a Newsletter